wp-plugins/gwolle-gb/readme.txt

 * Translate description of the plugin too.
 * Set CSS for span to display:inline.
 * Check for array when getting settings.
+* DB: Move date to datetime with bigint(8), so sorting on date works correctly.
 * Update pot, nl_NL.

 = 1.4.1 =